Monogatari (series): Reception

 The light novel series ranked sixth in the 2009 issue of the light novel guidebook Kono Light Novel ga Sugoi! published by Takarajimasha.
-It later went on to rank as high as second in 2010, and 2017 issue, with the latter in the tankōbon category.
+It later went on to rank as high as second in 2010, and 2017 issues, with the latter in the tankōbon category.
 In the 2019 issue, in the tankōbon category, the series ranked third.
 In the 2020 issue it was revealed the top 10 light novels of the past decade, and the series ranked in the 10th place.
 Koyomi Araragi ranked sixth in the Best Male Character in 2009, second in 2010, seventh in 2011, third in 2012, and sixth in 2013.
 Meanwhile, Hitagi Senjōgahara ranked seventh in the Best Female Character in 2009, fourth in 2010, eighth in 2011, and seventh in 2012.

 The anime adaptation won the Users' Special Award in the 2nd annual DEG Japan Awards/Blu-ray Prizes.
 Over one million DVDs and BDs of Bakemonogatari and Nisemonogatari have been sold combined as of September 2012.
 Across its 27 volumes, the series has sold over two million DVDs and BDs as of October 2015.
 The Tokyo Anime Award held in 2017 selected Bakemonogatari as the best anime released in 2009.

-According to Comic Book Resources, the series is "one of the most interesting and unusual series" to come out in the 2010s and praised the series for standing out "from other supernatural vampire series in the anime space."
-CBR further said that the characters, the music, dialogue, experimentation, and animation, have aged well, while the interactions between Koyomi and the children, Suruga Kanbaru as a lesbian, women needing to be saved by a man, its resemblance of harem anime, and fan service have not.
+Barbara Greene in her article "Haunted Psychologies: The Specter of Postmodern Trauma in Bakemonogatari" states that the series critiques otaku consumption and the objectification inherent in consumer capitalism, using its fragmented narrative and visual style to reflect the collapse of traditional narratives in postmodernity.
+Otaku are drawn to moe-kyara, stylized characters that allow for personal meaning-making, but this consumption ultimately perpetuates a cycle of suffering without resolution.
+She concludes saying that Bakemonogatari portrays a world where meaning is constructed but never truly fulfilled, serving as both a product of and a commentary on the traumas of postmodern consumer culture.

+Christopher Smith's article "The Text Inside Us: Text on Screen and the Intertextual Self in Bakemonogatari" examines how the anime Bakemonogatari uses disruptive on-screen text to create a Brechtian alienation effect, emphasizing the intertextual nature of the characters' thoughts, memories, and desires.
+By employing archaic Japanese orthography and integrating text deeply into the narrative, the anime not only highlights the constructedness of its story but also situates its themes within Japan's modern historical context.
+Smith argues that Bakemonogatari serves as a self-reflexive commentary on subjectivity in the postmodern world, suggesting that identity is not an authentic, isolated construct but rather an intertextual creation shaped by social and historical forces.